You never know when I might play a wild card on you!

 My Thoughts

 Asking for Trouble by Sandra Byrd is the first in a new YA Christian fiction series.
 It could actually be read by 5th/6th graders up.
 I thought it was interesting how Byrd portrayed Savvy as a normal teenager with temptations she didn't always resist.
 Asking for Trouble finds the family transported to London and trying desperately to make friends and fit-in.
 While most of the book centers on Savvy, we get a glimpse into the lives of her family also.
+I liked how Savvy tried a variety of clubs and didn't give up even

 when things didn't work out.
 The family also went to a variety of churches trying to find the one they wanted to make their own.
 Even with all of that and Savvy finding and reading her bible, not everything wrapped up neatly in the end.